 - Melatonin which is a hormone that regulates the circadian rhythm can trigger asthma attacks.
 Avoid taking medications that contains melatonin.

 - Acid reflux causes irritation and coughing at night

 - Wheezing at night

 - Take the prescribed short-acting beta inhaled bronchodilators to improve function of the lungs in a few minutes.
-Corticosteroids such as prednisone and methylprednisolone can be taken orally or by injection.
+Use corticosteroids such as prednisone and methylprednisolone orally or by injection.
 It relieves the episodes of an asthma attack.

 - Take long-term asthma control medications to treat the symptoms for 24 hours at a time.